14 June 2019

 Your response will help us improve the site and the experience we offer to visitors.

 Some of the principal treatments carried out by Dr Bijay Baburajan at Spire include:

-Pancreatology, Liver disease, Irritable bowel syndrome, Inflammatory bowel disease, Endoscopy, Colonoscopy, Bowel disease, Gastrointestinal cancer, Motility disorder,
+Pancreatology, Liver disease, Irritable bowel syndrome, Inflammatory bowel disease, Endoscopy, Colonoscopy, Bowel disease, Gastrointestinal cancer, Motility disorder.

 I am an experienced gastroenterologist at King's College Hospital and Maidstone and Tunbridge Wells NHS Trust.
 Over the years, I have developed a highly regarded referral practice and receives patients from throughout Kent and Medway.
-I manage all gastrointestinal diseases and provides comfortable and safe endoscopic procedures.
+I manage all gastrointestinal diseases and provide comfortable and safe endoscopic procedures.
 After specialty training at centers such as Guy's and St Thomas' Hospital in London and Addenbrooke's Hospital in Cambridge, I went on to the Medical University of South Carolina in Charleston, USA.

 Advances in genetics, pharmacology and endoscopy translate into a modern and patient centered approach to medical care.
 My original research into molecular biology and genetics was awarded a PhD at King's College London and the findings were subsequently patented.
 This work has been recognised by awards from the American Gastroenterology Association, the British Society of Gastroenterology and the British Association of study of the Liver.

 I am also the chair of the training programme for future consultant gastroenterologists in Kent, Sussex and Surrey.
-I am an author of medical textbooks and professional journal articles, and have lectured at national and international conferences.
+I am an author of medical textbooks and professional journal articles and have lectured at national and international conferences.

 British Society of Gastroenterology.

 King's College Hospital, London.
 Maidstone Hospital, Maidstone.Back to top

 12 November 2018